Evaluation of the Tameside and Glossop Greater Manchester Transformation funded schemes

 How are we doing it?

-Using a mixed-method approach we will deliver four inter-related work-packages:
+We are using a mixed-method approach we will deliver four inter-related work-packages:

 Work package 1 will explore the process of implementing the various elements of the scheme